 In most cases, a physician assistant will need a master’s degree from an accredited institution (two years of post-graduate education after completing a four-year degree).
 Essentially, you’re looking at six years of rigorous education in total to become a physician assistant.

-Most applicants to physician assistant education programs will not only have four years of education, they will also have at least a year of medical experience.
+Most applicants to PA education programs will not only have four years of education, they will also have at least a year of medical experience.
 Admission requirements will vary depending on the specific program, but you can expect to need two to four years of undergraduate course work with a specific focus on a related science.

 For work experience, many people entering a PA program will have worked as a registered nurse, an EMT, or a paramedic.

 Generally, there are five steps to becoming a PA:

 - Complete your bachelor’s degree (a or related major is usually best);

 - Gain experience either working or volunteering in a healthcare setting;